Skip to main content

 Solution: Our venue starts advertising on The Knot and WeddingWire.

 Data: 75% of couples use platforms like The Knot and WeddingWire to plan their weddings.
-That means it is likely comparable venues in the area are using it to get in front of these couples.
+That means comparable venues in the area are likely using them to reach these couples.

 Cons: It costs money to advertise.